jbmokuz/pocket-monster-of-the-week/Playbooks/flying.md

 Roll + tough

-10 + You gust away the monster to some where that is not here!
+10+ You gust away the monster to some where that is not here!

-7-9 it takes a while, the monster has a few turns to act
+7-9: it takes a while, the monster has a few turns to act

-miss - Something is keeping it here.
+Miss: Something is keeping it here.
 That's bad...